 Political parties are a relatively new phenomenon in Iran, and traditionalists still prefer to work through pressure groups.
 The party system in Iran is unique in that parties often form prior to elections and disband soon thereafter.
 Iran has two major political ideologies: traditional conservative religious side and reform-minded.
 Recently, these two sides have increasingly become at odds with one another, leading the reformers to stage mass protests against the conservatives in power.

 Ali Khamenei is the current Supreme Leader, a position held since 1989.
 Hassan Rouhani, the current president of Iran, was elected in 2013.
-The previous president, Mahmoud Ahmadinejad, took advantage of his image as a modest, simple man, and drew significant attention and often ire from the rest of the world for his rheoric.
-In 2002, U.S. President Bush, in his State of the Union Address, labeled Iran as part of the “Axis of Evil,” accusing it of supporting terrorism and seeking weapons of mass destruction (WMDs).
+The previous president, Mahmoud Ahmadinejad, took advantage of his image as a modest, simple man, and drew significant attention and often ire from the rest of the world for his rhetoric.
+In 2002, former U.S. President George W. Bush labeled Iran a member of “Axis of Evil” — along with Iraq and North Korea — and accused it of supporting terrorism and seeking weapons of mass destruction (WMDs).

 The Revolutionary Guard

 The Islamic Revolutionary Guard Corps is the country’s most powerful security and military organization.
 Established after the 1979 revolution by Ayatollah Khomeini, its sole purpose is to protect the regime.
 This role has become increasingly important as the ayatollah’s authority declined amid new calls for political reform.
-It also is responsible for executing war plans in the event of a military attack from an enemy country, such as Israel.
-The Guard is divided into land, sea, and air forces, and its men number up to 150,000, mostly apportioned to the land.
-Additionally, there is a secretive Qods Force which carries out Iran’s proxy warfare strategies, training and arming such groups as Hezbollah and Hamas.
-Another notable organization under the IRGC is the Basij Resistance Force, which is a paramilitary auxiliary force that primarily maintains internal security and has steadily gained power since uprisings of the 2009 Green Movement.
+The IRGC also is responsible for executing war plans in the event of a military attack from an enemy country, such as Israel.
+It is divided into land, sea, and air forces, with up to 150,000 members who are primarily apportioned to the land branch.
+Within the IRGC, there are several branches.
+The secretive Qods Force carries out Iran’s proxy warfare strategies, training and arming such groups as Hezbollah and Hamas.
+Another notable organization under the IRGC is the Basij Resistance Force, which is a paramilitary auxiliary force that maintains internal security and has steadily gained power since uprisings of the 2009 Green Movement.

-In addition to its conventional military role, the IRGC wields tremendous economic power through its affiliate companies, which are involved in many sectors of Iran’s economy.
-The Guard dominates everything from construction to banking and finance.
-The Guard has actually benefited in Iran’s sanctioned economic climate, standing tall over its competitors with its ability to withdraw government funds and inherent connections for government contracts.
+In addition to its conventional military role, the IRGC wields tremendous economic power through its affiliate companies, which are involved in many sectors of Iran’s economy and it dominates everything from construction to banking and finance.
+The IRGC has actually benefited from Iran’s sanctioned economic climate, standing tall over its competitors because of its ability to secure government contracts.

 INTERNATIONAL & REGIONAL ISSUES

 Iran enjoys a certain regional influence, and it actively seeks to preserve its interests, even if those interests are in other countries.
 Iranian officials openly claim to control four Arab capitals: Beirut, Damascus, Baghdad, and Sanaa.
+Through its meddling in other states’ domestic affairs, Iran has facilitated the progression of several deadly area conflicts.
 Here are a few of the times it has reached across borders.

 Yemen: Iran has been heavily involved in the ongoing civil war in Yemen between the government and the Houthi rebels, a group that practices Zaydi Shiism.
 Iran has provided money and training for the Yemeni rebels in order to wage proxy war with Saudi Arabia, its regional rival.
 Saudi Arabia has led a coalition of 10 Sunni nations in airstrikes against Houthi rebels, and has denounced Iran’s participation in the war.
 As recently as April of 2016, the U.S. Navy intercepted a shipment of arms from Iran bound for Yemen.